-Documents to be filed - initial submission

-ALL APPLICANTS

-TSXV

-Personal information form and consent for disclosure of criminal record information form (Collectively, a PIF; Form 2a)

-Required for all applications.
-To be completed by every individual who will, at the time of listing:

-- be an officer or director of the applicant; or - beneficially own or control, directly or indirectly, securities carrying greater than 10 percent of the voting rights attached to all outstanding voting securities of the applicant.
+TSXV ALL APPLICANTS PERSONAL INFORMATION FORM AND CONSENT FOR DISCLOSURE OF CRIMINAL RECORD INFORMATION FORM (COLLECTIVELY, A PIF; FORM 2A) Required for all applications.
+To be completed by every individual who will, at the time of listing: be an officer or director of the applicant; or beneficially own or control, directly or indirectly, securities carrying greater than 10 percent of the voting rights attached to all outstanding voting securities of the applicant.
+SUBMISSION LETTER Required for all applications.
+This letter must: specify which industry the company is applying for, identify any applicable waiver or exemptions that the company is applying for, and provide three choices for a stock symbol.
+DISCLOSURE DOCUMENT Required for all applications.

-Submission letter

-Required for all applications.
-This letter must:

-- specify which industry the company is applying for, - identify any applicable waiver or exemptions that the company is applying for, and - provide three choices for a stock symbol.

-Disclosure document

-Required for all applications.
 This draft disclosure document must provide full, true and plain disclosure of all material facts relating to the applicant's securities.
-The exact nature of the document will depend on the listing transaction:

-- For an IPO: a preliminary prospectus - For a direct listing: a draft Form 2B (Listing Application) - For a qualifying transaction: a draft Form 3B1/3B2 (Information Required in an Information Circular/Filing Statement) - For a reverse takeover: a draft Form 3D1/3D2 (Information Required in an Information Circular/Filing Statement)

-In all cases, the draft disclosure document must include all applicable annual and interim period financial statements (See Chapter 3 for an overview of commonly required financial information).
+The exact nature of the document will depend on the listing transaction: For an IPO: a preliminary prospectus For a direct listing: a draft Form 2B (Listing Application) For a qualifying transaction: a draft Form 3B1/3B2 (Information Required in an Information Circular/Filing Statement) • For a reverse takeover: a draft Form 3D1/3D2 (Information Required in an Information Circular/Filing Statement) In all cases, the draft disclosure document must include all applicable annual and interim period financial statements (See Chapter 3 for an overview of commonly required financial information).

+DOCUMENTS TO BE FILED - INITIAL SUBMISSION

-ALL APPLICANTS TSXV Securityholder information Required for all applications.
+SECURITYHOLDER INFORMATION Required for all applications.
 Specifically, applicants must file a Form 2J (Securityholder Information), which sets forth the particulars of its existing shareholders.
-Stock option or security purchase plans All applicants who have stock option plans, security purchase plans and/or any other agreement under which securities may be issued must submit the plan(s) and/or agreement(s).
-Material contracts Required for all applications.
+STOCK OPTION OR SECURITY PURCHASE PLANS All applicants who have stock option plans, security purchase plans and/or any other agreement under which securities may be issued must submit the plan(s) and/or agreement(s).
+MATERIAL CONTRACTS Required for all applications.
 Must include any material contracts that the applicant has entered into (and any draft material contract which it expects to enter into) relating to the issuance of securities, Non Arm's Length Transactions or the assets upon which the Exchange listing will be based.
-Valuation or appraisal report (if applicable) Must be prepared by a qualified individual in accordance with industry standards.
-Preliminary sponsor report Must be included if required by Policy 2.2 - Sponsorship and Sponsorship Requirements Title opinion Usually required of any applicant whose principal properties or assets are located outside Canada or the United States.
+VALUATION OR APPRAISAL REPORT (IF APPLICABLE) Must be prepared by a qualified individual in accordance with industry standards.
+PRELIMINARY SPONSOR REPORT Must be included if required by Policy 2.2 - Sponsorship and Sponsorship Requirements TITLE OPINION Usually required of any applicant whose principal properties or assets are located outside Canada or the United States.
 May be either a title opinion or another appropriate confirmation of title in a form acceptable to the Exchange.
-Listing fee A cheque representing the applicable listing fees, as provided in Policy 1.3 - Schedule of Fees MINING AND OIL & GAS APPLICANTS TSXV Geological reports Required for each of the applicant's principal properties.
-May include recommendations for exploration and/or development work.
-TECHNOLOGY APPLICANTS TSXV Comprehensive business plan Required for applicants whose business has not generated net income in line with the Minimum Listing Requirements.
+LISTING FEE A cheque representing the applicable listing fees, as provided in Policy 1.3 - Schedule of Fees MINING AND OIL & G AS APPLICANTS GEOLOGICAL REPORTS Required for each of the applicant's principal properties.
+May include recommendations for exploration and/ or development work.
+TECHNOLOGY APPLIC CANTS COMPREHENSIVE BUSINESS PLAN Required for applicants whose business has not generated net income in line with the Minimum Listing Requirements.
 Must be a comprehensive business plan with forecasts and assumptions for the next 24 months.
-RESEARCH AND DEVELOPMENT APPLICANTS TSXV Work program Must be a description of the research and development conducted to date and a comprehensive recommended research and development work program.
+RESEARCH AND DEVE LOPMENT APPLICANTS WORK PROGRAM Must be a description of the research and development conducted to date and a comprehensive recommended research and development work program.